2591 ELI Special Programs Coordinator

 CLASSIFICATION NUMBER 2591

-The English Language Institute (ELI) Special Programs Coordinator works with the Executive Director, International Enrollment Management to plan and coordinate a variety of special, short-term ELI programs.
+The English Language Institute (ELI) Special Programs Coordinator works with the English Language Institute Special Programs Director to plan and coordinate a variety of special, short-term ELI programs.
 The ELI Special Programs Coordinator prepares budgets, writes and submits proposals to managing organizations, communicates through email and social media with groups prior to their arrival, conducts informational meetings with groups, and serves as a customer service representative for program-related questions or problems.
 The ELI Special Programs Coordinator schedules, organizes, and leads special events and activities for short-term programs.
 The ELI Special Programs Coordinator helps to expand current short-term programs and develops new ones.
-In addition, the ELI Special Programs Coordinator serves as the coordinator/advisor for sponsored students at Missouri State University.
-The ELI Special Programs Coordinator prepares and submits proposals to host sponsored students through several managing organizations, prepares billing agreements, works with academic departments to ensure availability of courses and appropriate placement of sponsored students, arranges housing and orientation upon arrival, assists sponsored students in registering for classes, advises sponsored students in academic, sociocultural, and financial matters, serves as the liaison between sponsored students and the managing organizations to ensure all reporting requirements are met and policies are followed, and prepares reports for the managing organizations when requested.
-The ELI Special Programs Coordinator supervises ELI chaperones, the Cubs International Coordinator, and other staff as needed.
+The ELI Special Programs Coordinator supervises ELI chaperones and other staff as needed.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A bachelor’s degree is required; a master’s degree is preferred.